-The bill amends the "Residential Landlord and Tenant Act" to enhance protections for tenants who are victims of abuse, including domestic violence, sexual assault, and stalking.
-It introduces a definition of "abuse" and allows tenants to terminate their lease without penalty if they or a household member have experienced such acts within the last 150 days.
-This termination is contingent upon the tenant providing written verification of their victim status, which will remain confidential.
+The bill amends the "Residential Landlord and Tenant Act" to enhance protections for tenants who are victims of abuse, domestic violence, sexual assault, or stalking.
+It introduces new definitions, such as "abuse" and "household member," and allows tenants to terminate their lease without penalty if they or a household member have experienced such acts within the last 150 days, provided they submit written verification.
+This verification can include a valid protective order, a report to law enforcement, or a self-certification statement.

 Statutes affected: 738: 34-18-11